amuchilani-boy/data_analytics_portfolio/sql-projects/ngo-impact-analysis/README.md

 - Regional differences show variation in both funding and project effectiveness.
 - Combining impact score with donation count provides a more balanced evaluation.

+## Overall Conclusion

+This project demonstrates the use of SQL for real-world data analysis, including aggregation, joins, and window functions.

+The analysis highlights how data can be used to:
+- Identify top-performing projects
+- Understand donation patterns
+- Compare impact across regions

+These insights can support better decision-making and resource allocation in non-profit organizations.